An adventure of 26 hours and 27 miles in the White Mountains

 Recovery

-At the dinner, I sat with four very nice writers who were attending an anthology meeting including the organizer, John R. Harris, director of Monadnock Institute, and had a very pleasant conversation with them.
+At the dinner, I sat with four very nice writers who were attending an anthology meeting, including the organizer, John R. Harris, director of Monadnock Institute, and had a very pleasant conversation with them.
 I finally found what I craved for - flavorful soup.
 I drank at least three bowls of it.
 Anyway, I drank until the waitress showed hesitation to offer more for whatever reason.
 I felt I could have doubled it if I had been offered.
-I ate a lot of a broccoli dish that was the most salty one.
-I still did not want to eat anything sweet so I skipped the dessert.
+I ate a lot of a broccoli dish that was the saltiest one.
+I still did not want to eat anything sweet, so I skipped the dessert.
 I finished my dinner with a cup of tea.

 I limped for another day or two before I regained my normal gait.
 To accommodate the swollen left foot, I wore only my wide size Rockport Prowalker for two weeks.
-To gauge my the recovery cautiously, I went out for a 1.35 miles fast walk on November 15, 3.5 miles fast walk on November 17 and felt my left foot could handle it though it was still a little swollen.
-I ventured a 3 mile run on November 18.
-I ran 5.7 miles on November 20, 6.61 miles on November 22.
-Finally I ran 10.5 miles in the morning of November 24, then walked a mile on the Crane Beach to see the impact of the run and felt only very slight discomfort at my left ankle.
+To gauge my recovery cautiously, I went out for a 1.35-mile fast walk on November 15, a 3.5-mile fast walk on November 17, and felt my left foot could handle it, though it was still a little swollen.
+I ventured a 3-mile run on November 18.
+I ran 5.7 miles on November 20 and 6.61 miles on November 22.
+Finally, I ran 10.5 miles in the morning of November 24, then walked a mile on the Crane Beach to see the impact of the run and felt only very slight discomfort in my left ankle.
 I concluded that my legs were back to normal for handling regular physical exercise.
 I still felt dull pain when the back of the left foot was pressed by a fingure and the left ankle was still noticeably thicker than the right one.

 (I will update this when my left foot completely recovers)